Cleaning Bricks

 5. Hose away any residue.

-3. Wash area with stiff broom and hose off after 5 minutes
+3. Wash area with a stiff broom and hose off after 5 minutes

 4. Ensure pavers are clean and completely dry before sealing and that no rain is forecast for 24 hours.

-5. Apply paving sealer to area with either light broom or roller.
+5. Apply paving sealer to the area with either a light broom or roller.
 Be sure to check the instructions and follow all safety directions.

 The Littlehampton Brick Company recommends the services of a professional cleaner if a stain is too big or difficult to remove.